RadekKusiak71/mindwave-django-react-app/README.md

 1. JWTOKEN Authorization
 2. Posting, Reacting , Commenting
 3. Friends Requesting
-4. Profile Editing
+4. Profile Editing -> will be added in a while
-5. More will be added in a future
+5. More will be added in a features

 # Instalation
 ```